pgmorales76/reading_notes_301/README.md

 ### Hey, everyone!
 My name is Peter (it/its).
-I’m very excited for my junior year at Code Fellows
+I’m very excited for my junior year at Code Fellows!

 ![Computer screen](/images/code_201_readme.jpg)